 2013 Seddon/Wellington earthquakes: A series of earthquakes occurred in the Wellington and Marlborough regions during July and August 2013.

 2011 Christchurch earthquake: A magnitude 6.3 earthquake occurred in the Christchurch region on 22 February 2011.
 The impact of the earthquake on the region was widespread and severe.

 Information about volcanic activity at Mt Ruapehu, Mt Tongariro, White Island and other sites of volcanic activity can be found on the GeoNet website.
-Volcanic eruptions are possible at any time and Australians visiting affected areas should ensure they are aware of the risks and what action to take in the event of an eruption.
-Volcanic activity on White Island is high.
+Volcanic eruptions are possible at any time and Australians visiting affected areas should monitor these websites, and ensure they are aware of the risks and what action to take in the event of an eruption.

 In New Zealand, weather conditions can change quickly and severe weather is sometimes experienced.
-Weather conditions and warnings can be monitored at www.metservice.co.nz.
+Weather conditions, forecasts and warnings can be monitored at www.metservice.co.nz.

 Australians climbing or hiking are strongly advised to seek up to date information on local weather forecasts and track conditions from local Department of Conservation (DOC) visitor centres.
 Travellers, particularly in remote areas, are often stranded and/or injured due to rapid weather changes.
 Particular care should be taken to avoid creeks and rivers that may be subject to flash flooding after heavy rains.
 Make sure you register your details and plans with a DOC Visitor Information Centre and/or advise your family and friends of your plans.

 For additional general and economic information to assist travelling in New Zealand, see the following links: